image of woman running through park for blog about natural solutions to runners stomach

 What Causes Runner’s Stomach?

 Runner’s stomach can be caused by a variety of issues.
 If you find yourself experiencing uncomfortable feelings in your stomach on the morning of a big race, this may be down to nerves.
-If you are experiencing discomfort during long-distance running, this may simply be down to the repetitive jostling motion that the stomach is put under while jogging.
+However, scientific studies suggest that runners' stomach is a multifactorial issue, often caused by a combination of reduced blood flow to the gut, mechanical jostling, and nutritional factors.

 Natural Solutions For Runner’s Stomach